Factors for start-up success

 Most startups needs a Marketer, Tech guy and the

-3. Idea
+Idea

-The same idea that has failed several times have gone on to become multi million dollar businesses.
+However, more than 70% of the time this is an illusion.
+The same idea that has failed several times has gone on to become a multi-million dollar business.

-Business model represents the playbook that guides the operations of the start-up.
+The business model represents the playbook that guides the operations of the start-up.
 However, a tech startup can go for several years and even rounds of funding without having developed a business model

-Business model might be important, but for a startup, it is important to get the product and technology right and secure funding to get off the ground before developing the right business model.
+A business model might be important, but for a startup, it is important to get the product and technology right and secure funding to get off the ground before developing the right business model.

-Subsequently, after understanding the business model, it lauched the facebook Ads as a professional advert agency and the large customer base acquired through years of undiluted service gave them superior advantage.
+Facebook focused on developing the right product in its earlier years without killing the product with entanglements such as ads.
+Subsequently, after understanding the business model, it launched Facebook Ads as a professional advert agency and the large customer base acquired through years of undiluted service gave them a superior advantage.

 The right idea at the right time executed by the right team using a solid business model will always attract funding